Mada’in Saleh: Spectacular Rock-Cut Tombs And Monuments Reflect Great Skills Of Nabataean Builders

 At its peak, the Nabataean Empire stretched from modern-day Yemen to Damascus and from western Iraq into the Sinai Desert, at least, according to some historians.

-No one really knows how large their empire was.
-Written records of the Nabataean kingdom are sparse as there are only a few surviving documents and scattered inscriptions and graffiti.
+No one knows how large their empire was.
+Written records of the Nabataean kingdom are sparse, as there are only a few surviving documents, scattered inscriptions, and graffiti.

-This makes us wonder why the Nabataeans did not write down their history.
+It makes us wonder why the Nabataeans did not write down their history.
 According to historians, the Nabataeans were nomads, dwelling in tents in the desert.
-They began as pastoral nomads, raising their sheep, goats, and camels in the desert as so many other Arabian tribes have done through the millennia.
+They began as pastoral nomads, raising sheep, goats, and camels in the desert as many other Arabian tribes have done through the millennia.
 They also practiced oasis agriculture.

-The magnificent city of Petra is so impressive, that even today tourists stare in awe at the great ruins.
-Yet, this impressive city was hidden away in a cleft in the rock with access through a narrow crack in a mountain.
+The magnificent city of Petra is so impressive that even today, tourists stare in awe at the incredible ruins.
+This remarkable city was hidden away in a cleft in the rock with only access through a narrow crack in a mountain.

 According to scientists who studied the Nabataean palaces, temples, and tombs, these people were skilled astronomers.
-Great buildings were erected bearing in mind the equinoxes, solstices, and other astronomical events that determined the Nabataean religion.
+Splendid buildings were erected, bearing in mind the equinoxes, solstices, and other astronomical events that determined the Nabataean religion.

-Hegra was a major staging post on the main north-south caravan route.
-A secondary route linked it to the port of Egra Kome, and two Nabataean sites discovered on the shores of the Red Sea could be this port.
+A secondary route linked it to the port of Egra Kome, and two Nabataean sites unearthed on the shores of the Red Sea could be this port.

 Considering the accounts of the Greek historian Diodorus of Sicily, it is known that the Nabataeans appeared in history before the end of the third century BC.
-Diodorus described them as nomadic rich Arab tribes whose wealth came from their involvement in the long-distance trade of incense and aromatics -- mainly produced in the Yemeni region.
+Diodorus described them as nomadic Arab tribes whose wealth came from their involvement in the long-distance trade of incense and aromatics, mainly produced in the Yemeni region.

-Dr. Laila Nehme, a French-Lebanese archaeologist and epigraphist of the Ancient Near East, known for her research on Nabataean writings, the evolution of the Nabataean script into the Arabic, and archaeological excavations at Petra and Mada'in Saleh, said that" the Nabataean knowledge of the location of the routes and of the places where water could be found allowed them to control progressively the trans-Arabian trade route.”
+of the routes and of the places where water could be found allowed them to control progressively the trans-Arabian trade route,” according to Dr. Laila Nehme, a French-Lebanese archaeologist and epigraphist of the Ancient Near East, known for her research on Nabataean writings, the evolution of the Nabataean script into the Arabic, and archaeological excavations at Petra and Mada'in Saleh.

 Most probably, these remarkable people even started to make coins as early as the third century BC and more regularly in the second,” according to Dr. Nehme.